eth-cscs/DLA-Future/README.md

 - [GoogleTest](https://github.com/google/googletest) (optional; bundled) - unit testing
 - Doxygen (optional) - documentation

+## How to install DLA-Future with spack

+We provide a spack package DLA-Future that can be easily add to your own spack as follows:

+`spack repo add spack`

+This will add a new repository with namespace `dlaf`.

+The command to install the library for example on an HPC cluster will be similar to:

+`spack install -v --test=root dla-future ^mkl ^hpx max_cpu_count=256`

 ## How to use the library

 Using DLAF in a CMake project is extremly easy!